eslamdyab21/SolarX-Lakehouse/README.md

 <br/>

-The setup is 4 workers each with 1G of memory and 2 cores.
+The setup is 4 workers each with 1G of memory and 2 cores, and example of the worker service is below.
 ```docker
 spark-worker-1:
 	image: tabulario/spark-iceberg
 	container_name: spark-worker-1